phil294/tkbash/README.md

 			-t, --text, --content <text>
 				Set the contents of the text field.
 			--ignore-return, --ignore-newline, --entry, --one-row
 				The user cannot type newlines.
+If combined with an appropriate height, this could also be used as a form input.
 		Get:
-			Prints the contents of the text field. label
+			Prints the contents of the text field. label / p
 		A label element displays plain text somewhere on the gui.
 		Options:
 			-t, --text, --content <text>
 				Set the contents of the label.
 		Get:
-			You cannot retrieve any value from a label. image / picture / img / bmp / bitmap / p
+			You cannot retrieve any value from a label. image / picture / img / bmp / bitmap
 		Display an image.
 		Options:
 			--image <path>
 				Path of the image to be shown.
+Note: currently seems to only support png.
+This needs to be fixed somehow.
 		Get:
 			You cannot retrieve any value from an image.
 		Note: Internally, this does the same like 'label', meaning these two element names are interchangeable.